PhD in Biomedical Engineering

 All applications must be submitted by December 15 for admission for the following Fall Semester.
 Students can apply online through the College’s Graduate Programs website.

-Post-bachelor’s PhD students must enroll for a minimum of 64 credits.
+Post-bachelor’s PhD students must complete a minimum of 64 credits (formal courses plus research credits) prior to graduation, earning at least 56 credits at BU.
 These include eight structured graduate courses (32 credits) and two semesters of Teaching Practicum (8 credits).
 Additional credit requirements are fulfilled with research credits, to reach the minimum total of 64.
 Specific course requirements include:

 - ENG BE 605 Molecular Bioengineering (4 cr)